Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Department and Rotation Specific Educational Activities

 There is a full breadth of scheduled department conferences as well as rotation specific educational activities that occur on a regular basis.
 Within each rotation there is dedicated time for teaching and learning.
 The residents on service are not only required to attend these learning activities, but they are often integral to the way they are run.
 In benign gynecology there is a weekly surgical case review on Monday afternoons.
 The first Monday of the month includes focused pediatric/adolescent gynecology teaching.
-In Female Pelvic Medicine and Reconstructive Surgery there is a weekly Thursday morning lecture on pelvic anatomy and relevant topics.
+In Urogynecology there is a weekly Thursday morning lecture on pelvic anatomy and relevant topics.
 In Maternal Fetal Medicine there is a Multidisciplinary Perinatal Conference (MFM, Anesthesia, Pediatric/Adult Cardiology, Neonatology, Social Work and more) that brings together the individual disciplines needed for the maternal-fetal issues at hand.
 Gynecologic Oncology runs their “tumor board” reviewing surgical pathology, determining surgical staging and discussing recommended subsequent treatments for their oncology patients.

 Thursday afternoons are designated “Educational Time” (ET) for both the residents and faculty.
 During this ET time we rotate through a series of educational activities that include: